 We’re all trying to find that magic formula that will bring customers to your door.
-When a brand is able to make a personal connection with a customer they increase sales, increase loyalty , and create brand ambassadors.
-But HOW do they do it?
+When a brand is able to make a personal connection with a customer they increase sales, increase loyalty, and create brand ambassadors.
+But HOW do they do it with online marketing?

-Step 1 to creating a connection is understanding who they are!
+Step 1 to creating a marketing connection is understanding who they are!

 We all know that understanding your main customer type is important.
 Their preferences, their style, economic factors, etc. are all super important – and if you haven’t sat down and figured out your target customers you’re going to want to do that right now.
 Knowing your customer is the first step to developing an impactful marketing strategy.

-Step 2 to creating a connection is understanding how to communicate with them
+Step 2 to creating a marketing connection is understanding how to communicate with them

 Now that you understand more about your customer, let’s talk about how to communicate with them.
-This encompasses the medium (in-person, email, phone, social, etc.) and the message (how you communicate to them, and what you communicate about).
+This encompasses the medium (in-person, email, phone, social, online marketing avenues, etc.) and the message (how you communicate to them, and what you communicate about).

-In our current climate the way we talk to our audience has changed dramatically.
-The personal one-on-one chats are extremely limited.
+In our current climate, the way we talk to our audience has changed dramatically.
+In the world of online marketing, personal one-on-one chats are extremely limited.
 We’re stuck with more impersonal ways of trying to connect – but that doesn’t mean you can’t.

 Create a touchpoint where they are: